 - ¼ teaspoon ground cinnamon

-- optional: ½ teaspoon agave nectar or honey or maple syrup
+- Optional sweetener: ½ teaspoon maple syrup or honey

-- To make the hippie/raw/extra-healthy version, substitute cacao nibs for the chocolate chips, cacao powder for the cocoa powder and add 1 teaspoon maca powder for a nutritious malted flavor.
+To make the raw/extra-healthy version: Substitute cacao nibs for the chocolate chips, cacao powder for the cocoa powder and add 1 teaspoon maca powder for a nutritious malted flavor.